Last updated:

 - Leadership Commitment: Publicly endorse policies to build a respectful culture.

-- Empower IC Members: Provide training and authority for impartial handling.
+- Train IC Members: Provide training and authority for impartial handling.

 - Safe Reporting: Ensure confidentiality and protect against retaliation.